 For those of us in the roofing business, like Professional Roofers, we come to know those fallen leaves and emptied out shells by another name – debris.

 Debris can encompass any dead, fallen, or discarded organic matter that no longer serves a purpose to us.
-It can occur anywhere, but since we are roofers, the debris that we are going to discuss today will only pertain to roofs.
+It can occur anywhere, but since we are a roofing company in Toronto, the debris that we are going to discuss today will only pertain to roofs.
 While larger organic litter, like fallen trees or branches are often viewed as true threats to roofs, many people disregard the danger smaller debris like fallen leaves or pine needles may cause to their homes.
 These smaller forms of organic litter may not be as immediately damaging; however, they can be just as harmful to our homes if we let them.

 In order to truly understand how smaller debris can damage your roof; you must first understand how southern Ontario roofs are made.
 By far, the majority of southern Ontario roofs are constructed with asphalt shingles, which use asphalt as a water repellent.
 In order for these shingles to function correctly, they have lots of small little granules on their surface that are there to help repel water.
 Without those tiny granules, your shingles won’t be able to keep moisture out effectively and will begin to break down and decompose.
 These shingles are also layered, one on top of the other, in order to create a barrier to the elements.